Roblox/roact/docs/advanced/bindings-and-refs.md

 ## Bindings

-Bindings are special objects that the Roact reconciler automatically unwraps into values.
+Bindings are special objects that Roact automatically unwraps into values.
 When a binding is updated, Roact will change only the specific properties that are subscribed to it.

 ### Binding Properties